MorningFrog/urdf-visualizer/README.md

 - `urdf-visualizer.renderOnSave`: Whether to automatically re-render when the file is saved.
 - `urdf-visualizer.reRenderWhenSwitchFile`: Whether to automatically re-render when switching between active files.
 - `urdf-visualizer.backgroundColor`: Set the background color; it needs to be a hexadecimal color code starting with `#`.
+- `urdf-visualizer.showTips`: Switch the display of operation tips.

 ## Instructions